 To fulfill this role, we typically work with the Deeds Registry, a public registry of home ownership, as well as a few other types of information (eg information from the Surveyor General, municipalities, CIPC, etc).

-Click here to find out if Lightstone has Personal Information about you.
+Click here to find out if Lightstone has Personal Information relating to you.
 This service is free, and requires you to provide adequate proof of your identity.
+This is not only a legal requirement, but enables us to ensure your PI is not exposed to anyone other than you.

-Click here to find out what Personal Information Lightstone has relating to you, including which nature of third parties who have had access to this information.
-This request may incur a charge, as we may require the services of an external vendor to verify your identity and liveness in order to ensure we’re not passing on your PI to those who are not you.
+Click here to find out what Personal Information Lightstone has relating to you, including which categories of third parties have had access to this information since 1 July 2021.
+This service similarly (as per the above) requires that we verify your identity before responding.
 (Read Section 23)

-Click here if you believe the Personal Information that Lightstone has relating to you is inaccurate and should be corrected or you wish Lighstone to delete the Personal Information we have about you.
+Click here if you believe the Personal Information that Lightstone has relating to you is inaccurate and should be corrected or you wish to request Lightstone to delete the Personal Information we have about you.
 (Read Section 24 (1) (a))

 Data Subject Participation